Carlsberg hit by rocky Russian market and rising costs

 However, it forecast operating earnings this year would reach only around 10 billion Danish crowns ($1.79 billion) from 9.8 billion in 2012, lagging an average forecast of 11 billion in a Reuters poll of analysts.

-"The guidance they give for 2013 is not particularly aggressive." said Alm Brand analyst Stig Nymann.
-"I don't really see anything positive."

-Carlsberg said an efficiency drive in western Europe, which includes centrally managing all procurement, production, planning and logistics, would hurt in the short term.
+In part, the group blamed the cost of an efficiency drive in western Europe, which includes centrally managing all procurement, production, planning and logistics.

+It said this would help to improve the operating margin in western Europe by an average of 50 basis points or more per year for at least the next five years.

 Fourth-quarter operating profit before one-off items was 2.15 billion crowns, missing analysts' average forecast of 2.3 billion.

-Eastern Europe accounted for 4.6 billion crowns of sales, or around 29 percent, while western Europe accounted for 9.2 billion crowns, or 61 percent.
+Eastern Europe accounted for 4.6 billion crowns, or around 29 percent, of sales in the fourth quarter.
+Western Europe accounted for 9.2 billion crowns, or 61 percent.

-Last week Heineken, the world's third-largest brewer, reported higher-than-expected 2012 profit on the back of sharply increased earnings from Africa and the Americas and forecast higher volumes and revenue this year.

 (Additional reporting by Teis Jensen; Editing by Ritsuko Ando and Mark Potter)